Oddan/ckan/ckanext-remove_unwanted_features/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-restrict_user_permissions
+Releasing a New Version of ckanext-remove_unwanted_features
 ----------------------------------------

-ckanext-restrict_user_permissions is availabe on PyPI as https://pypi.python.org/pypi/ckanext-restrict_user_permissions.
+ckanext-remove_unwanted_features is availabe on PyPI as https://pypi.python.org/pypi/ckanext-remove_unwanted_features.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.